luftreich/blog_source/source/productive/index.markdown

 Now with Git, everything feels so easy and painless.
 And I use it to manage virtually all my projects (even this blog!)

-### Mechanical Keyboard

-You'll never want to use any membrane keyboards once you used to the mechanical ones.
-They just makes you loving typing!

-[How to Choose the Best Mechanical Keyboard (and Why You'd Want To)][link]

-I'm currently using [Ducky 1008][ducky] at home and [DasKeyboard Professional 4][das] at office.
-Both of them have brown switches, yet feels slightly different.
-I used to use [CM Storm Quickfire Rapid][quicifire] at office, it's tiny and sweet, but Das keyboard feels just slightly better.

-I once had a [Razer Black Widow 2013][razer] for two month, before it heated up and died.
-That will probably be _the last_ Razer product I'll ever have.

 <hr/>
 {% include post/revision.html %}